(4:32) Hasad: How to Avoid Envy

 It is the hikmah (wisdom) of Allah Almighty that He destined certain gifts would be given to certain people, whether these take the form of provisions or intelligence or fortune or status or offspring etc.

-Allah Almighty decided, as per the hadith recorded by Bukhari, Muslim and Nawawi that four things are decreed before your birth: rizq (provision) , ajala, (lifespan) wa shaqqi saeed (if you will be a person of heaven or hell), if you will be happy or wretched in your final destination.
+Allah Almighty decided, as per the hadith recorded by Bukhari, Muslim and Nawawi that four things are decreed before your birth: rizq (provision) , ajala (lifespan), amala (actions), and whether you will be shaqqi (unhappy) or saeed (happy) in your final destination.

 Therefore envy is connected to knowing Allah.
 We trust Allah’s knowledge and we have to accept the qadr of Allah.
 He decided some will be rich and some poor.
 This doesn’t mean we do not strive to improve our situations.
 Who said you can’t change your status?
 The Alibaba empire was created by a poor person and is worth 1 trillion Dollars.
 It was created from scratch.
 If its founder sat and waited for his qadr he would have stayed poor.
 We write our destiny through our choices.
 You may be anything one day, but tomorrow who knows?
 So try and achieve whatever you can.
 And see what happens.